-To ensure the safety of our children, it is imperative that all visitors enter through the front door and report directly to the office.
+To insure the safety of our children, it is imperative that all visitors enter through the front door and report directly to the office.
 The office staff will then direct the visitor to their destination.
 Visitors will be required to wear a "Visitor" pass.
-For safety reasons, caregivers are not permitted to walk students to their classrooms or hold the door to allow another visitor to enter.
+For safety reasons, parents are not permitted to walk students to their classroom.